pooley182/Plex-Meta-Manager-Wiki/unRAID-Installation.md

-Thankfully, getting Plex-Meta-Manager working on unRAID is a fairly simple task. unRAID works mostly with docker containers, so the pre-built container available on docker hub works perfectly with a little configuration.
+Thankfully, getting Plex Meta Manager working on unRAID is a fairly simple task. unRAID works mostly with docker containers, so the pre-built container available on docker hub works perfectly with a little configuration.
 To install a container from docker hub, you will need community applications - a very popular plugin for unRAID servers.
-If you don't already have this installed, check here: https://forums.unraid.net/topic/38582-plug-in-community-applications/
+If you don't already have this installed, you can install it [here](https://forums.unraid.net/topic/38582-plug-in-community-applications/)

 ## Basic Installation